- Pump Skid Systems

 Include a straight run pipe length equal to 5 to 10 times the pipe diameter between the pump inlet and any obstruction in the suction line.
 Note: Obstructions include valves, elbows, "tees", and etc.

 Include 5 to 10 pipe diameters of straight run pipe between the pump inlet and elbow.
-This helps to eliminate "side loading" of the pump impeller and creates uniform pump axial bearing loading.
+This helps to eliminate the "side loading" of the pump impeller and creates uniform pump axial bearing loading.

 Pumps should never support the suction or discharge piping.
 Any stress on the pump casing by the piping system greatly reduces pump life and performance.

 Keep in mind that increasing the performance of the pump will help to make up for piping mistakes made on the discharge side of a pump.
 Problems on the suction side, however, can be the source of repetitive failures, which could cause problems for years to come if not addressed appropriately.
+Suction side piping problems cause the majority of pump issues.

 Piping design is an area where basic principles are frequently ignored, resulting in increased vibration and premature failure of the seals and bearings.
 Incorrect piping has long been disregarded as a reason for these failures because of the many other reasons this equipment can fail.
 Many experienced engineers may argue that pumps with incorrect piping still function and operate as they should.
 This argument, although valid, does not make questionable piping practices correct.